-First a little history, what is Black Friday sale?
+First, a little history, what is the Black Friday sale?

 Now Black Friday as far as I remember was a very strategically placed shopping spree in the United States but now the whole world participates.